connor/Fipsum/README.md

 # Fipsum

 Welcome to Fipsum!
-It's worth nothing that the [original Fipsum](http://fipsum.com/) was developed by [Dustin Senos](https://github.com/dustinsenos).
+It's worth nothing that the [original Fipsum](http://fipsum.com/) (for Safari) was developed by [Dustin Senos](https://github.com/dustinsenos).
+All I did was port it over to Chrome.

 ### About Fipsum